Tanzania’s Magufuli Misses Another East Africa Leaders’ Virtual Meeting -

 Read Also: COVID-19: President Magufuli Wants League Football To Return In Tanzania

 “I’ve tried to reach him on phone but I’ve not managed to, and I’ve left him a message on his SMS that I would like to discuss issues of national, regional, and continental importance with him.
-I think that he as a nationalist need to get information from fellow leaders because this is a regional issue and if we do not control it in Kenya it will affect Tanzania, Uganda, South Sudan, Ethiopia, Rwanda and Burundi because our destiny is tied together,” said Raila.
+I think that he as a nationalist needs to get information from fellow leaders because this is a regional issue and if we do not control it in Kenya it will affect Tanzania, Uganda, South Sudan, Ethiopia, Rwanda, and Burundi because our destiny is tied together,” said Raila.

 In the Tuesday virtual meeting, the head of states acknowledged the challenge posed by cross-border trade in the fight against Coronavirus, especially the emergence of truck drivers as a high-risk carrier population.

-A communication from State House in Nairobi indicated that the Presidents tasked their respective state agencies responsible for health, transport and EAC affairs to roll-out border screening and testing measures especially for truck drivers that do not compromise cross-border movement of goods.
+A communication from State House in Nairobi indicated that the Presidents tasked their respective state agencies responsible for health, transport, and EAC affairs to roll-out border screening and testing measures especially for truck drivers that do not compromise cross-border movement of goods.

 Read Also: COVID-19: Magufuli Says Plans Underway To Get ‘Herbal Cure’ From Madagascar Despite WHO Warning